 Thrombus in situ

 Myocardial ischemia is the result of an imbalance between myocardial oxygen supply and demand.
 Coronary atherosclerosis and other diseases reduce the supply of oxygenated blood by obstructing the coronary arteries.
-Although the obstructions may not be ...
+Although the obstructions ...